 Certain of our materials may be subject to the effects of various trade agreements, treaties and tariffs.
-The current U.S. presidential administration has imposed tariffs on various goods from various countries, including China, Canada and the European Union ("EU"), and announced intentions to impose furthermore significant tariffs on certain United States imports.
-As a result, Canada, the EU, China and other countries have responded with retaliatory tariffs on certain United States exports.
+The prior U.S. presidential administration has imposed tariffs on various goods from various countries, including China, Canada and the European Union ("EU").
+As a result, Canada, the EU, China and other countries responded with retaliatory tariffs on certain United States exports.
 We cannot predict the effect these and potential additional tariffs will have on our business, including in the context of escalating trade tensions.
 Further tariffs, additional taxes, or trade barriers, both domestically and internationally, may affect our selling and/or manufacturing costs and margins, the competitiveness of our products, or our ability to sell products or purchase necessary equipment and supplies, and consequently affect our business, results of operations, or financial conditions.
-To the extent that trade tariffs and other restrictions imposed by the United States increase the price of, or limit the amount of, raw materials and finished goods imported into the United States, the costs of our revenues and profitability.
+To the extent that trade tariffs and other restrictions imposed by the United States increase the price of, or limit the amount of, raw materials and finished goods imported into the United States, the costs of our raw materials may be adversely affected and the demand from our customers for products and services may be diminished, which could adversely affect our revenues and profitability.